Seattle › December

 Suggested Seattle Itinerary for December

-Day 2: Seattle Center and Queen Anne
+Day 2: Seattle Center, Museums, and Winterfest

-Day 3: Ferry, Neighborhoods, or Day Trip
+Day 3: Neighborhoods, Ferry, or Day Trip

 Pros and Cons of Visiting Seattle in December